LabCloudComputing/CloudComputingLabs2025/README.md

 Each group should create a code repo for our course (create your own group's repo, do not push onto my course lab repo!).
 The group leader should send an email to TA telling us your group's lab git repo address.
 For example, https://github.com/group1/CloudComputingLabs.git`

-**All the lab code should be submitted through pushing to your group's github code repo.** Teaching assistants will checkout your commit, and read and test your codes from the above repo address you provided us.
+**All the lab code should be submitted through pushing to your group's gitee code repo.** Teaching assistants will checkout your commit, and read and test your codes from the above repo address you provided us.
 The code of different lab should be in different folders, named Lab1/Lab2/Lab3/Lab4, respectively (following the same structure of this repo).
 Please note that your lab folder name should be exactly same as above (be careful about the first capital letter and no space before the number), otherwise your code may fail in our TAs' automatic testing scripts.
 All lab codes should be in the same course git repo of your group.

 Please write a README.md to each lab code folder, briefly introducing how to run your lab code (including how to set the environment, provide the input, and explain the output, etc.).
 Keep the README short and clear!
 Also, your code should be well commented so that other people can understand without asking you.